-Our cities' current electric infrastructure was built (long ago) in a way that is incompatible with a future filled with resilient human technological development.
+So.
+It turns out that our cities' current electric infrastructure was built (long ago) in a way that is largely incompatible with a future filled with resilient human technological development.

 Knowledge increasingly is stored digitally, but is vulnerable to inevitable black swan events.